binokula/binokula.github.io/mkdocs/docs/admin-guide.md

 Any report you view now be secured for the specific user.

 ####Publishing Power BI Reports
-Once you have have built and tested your Power BI report, the next step is to publish the report to your dedicated tenant.
+Once you have built and tested your Power BI report, the next step is to publish the report to your dedicated tenant.
 This is done with the unique publisher account, whose details you would have received as part of requesting your Binokula tenant.
 You can sign-in with the publisher account by clicking on "Sign in" in Power BI Desktop.
 If you are already signed in with a different account, click on the account name and select "Switch account".
 Once you are signed in, you can publish the report by:

 1. Saving any changes;
 + Clicking on the "Publish" button on the Home menu; and
 + Choosing "binokula" as the destination before clicking "Select"

 Note:
 > * Save the report with a friendly name that you would want your users to see.
-Try to avoid something abbreviations and version numbers like "test_fin_HL_V0.13".
+Try to avoid names with abbreviations and version numbers like "test_fin_HL_V0.13".
 > * Editing an existing report can be done by re-publishing the same report from Power BI Desktop.
 Select Yes when prompted to overwrite the dataset.
 > * Another way to edit an existing report is by making changes on powerbi.com with your publisher account.
 Re-publishing from Power BI Desktop will override these changes.

 ####Report for Mobile Viewing
-Power BI Mobile support are supported by Binokula.
+Power BI Mobile support is supported by Binokula.
 All you need to do is create the mobile view of a report in the Power BI Desktop file and publish it to your tenant.
 Please see [Microsoft's Power BI Phone Report documentation](https://docs.microsoft.com/en-us/power-bi/desktop-create-phone-report) for more information on configuring phone layout on Power BI Desktop.
 <details>
   <summary>
     Show Phone Layout option in Power BI Desktop